ethereum/EIPs/EIPS/eip-gas_to_eth.md

 ## Motivation

 This EIP is based on the premise that smart contract authors and compiler teams should be compensated for their contributions.
 Moreover, their compensation should scale with the usage of their contracts.
-A widely used and popular contract offers significant value to its users through its functionality and to the network by driving demand for blockspace — Ethereum's core purpose.
-Consequently, this increased demand also benefits miners and validators, who are rewarded for executing these contracts.
+A widely used and popular contract offers significant value to its users through its functionality and to the network by driving demand for blockspace — Ethereum's _raison d'être_.
+This increased demand also benefits miners and validators, who are rewarded for executing these contracts.

-Monetizing smart contracts in a scalable manner remains a challenging task.
-This difficulty is evident from the diverse array of monetization strategies employed across various smart contracts — ranging from fee structures to the issuance of tokens with complex "tokenomics".
+Monetizing smart contracts in a scalable manner remains challenging at the time of this writing.
+This difficulty is evident from existence of many different monetization strategies employed across various smart contracts — ranging from fee structures to the issuance of tokens with "tokenomics" of varying levels of complexity.

-Introducing the `GAS2ETH` opcode offers contract authors a novel approach to achieving their monetization objectives.
-By leveraging gas/mana charges, they integrate smoothly with an established user experience that is both familiar and understood by users.
+Introducing the `GAS2ETH` opcode offers contract authors a new way to achieve their monetization objectives.
+By charging gas, they integrate with an established user experience that is both familiar and understood by users.
 The proposed instruction ensures that existing transaction creation and processing tools remain unchanged.
-Moreover, by charging gas/mana, contract authors align economically with network activity; they benefit from higher compensation during periods of intense network usage and receive less when activity is low.
-This alignment helps harmonize the incentives of smart contract authors, validators, and the broader network.
+Moreover, by charging gas, contract authors align economically with network activity; they benefit from higher compensation during periods of intense network usage and receive less when activity is low.
+This helps align the incentives of smart contract authors, validators, and the broader network.

 ## Specification

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

-A new opcode is introduced, `GAS2ETH` (`0x2f`), which:
+A new opcode is introduced, `GAS2ETH` (`0xFC`), which:

 - Pops two values from the stack: `addr` then `gas_amount`.
 If there are fewer than two values on the stack, the calling context should fail with stack underflow.
 - Deducts `gas_amount` from the current calling context.